Dimitra Studios Benitses

 Of course, you all know that the word ‘Music‘ is Greek, don’t tell me that you don’t!

-And if you play Guitar(another Greek word) you are familiar with tones, semitones, musical scales, etc, as well as with Heptatonic and pentatonic scales made in antiquity, such as Ionian, Dorian, Aeolian, Phrygian, Lydian, Mixolydian, Hypolydian, Hypodorian or Locrian…every single word in these terms is Greek as those scales made by Greeks.
-As you all know your music is based on these.
+And if you play Guitar(another Greek word) you are familiar with tones, semitones, musical scales, etc, as well as with Heptatonic and pentatonic scales made in antiquity, such as Ionian, Dorian, Aeolian, Phrygian, Lydian, Mixolydian, Hypolydian, Hypodorian or Locrian…these terms have Greek origins, reflecting the influence of ancient Greek musical theory.

 See for yourself: https://en.wikipedia.org/wiki/Mode_(music)